Event Name: European Outdoor Educators Conference

-A serviced conference campsite was set up on campus at IT Tralee, beside the new Kerry Sport Academy building and a significant minority of delegates chose to brave the Autumnal chill and set up camp for the duration.
+A serviced conference campsite was set up on campus at MTU, beside the new Kerry Sport Academy building and a significant minority of delegates chose to brave the Autumnal chill and set up camp for the duration.

 As an active learning institution, students from a variety of programmes gained valuable experience through supporting and engaging with the conference.

-Students from across the institute including the new BA (Hons) Event Management degree provided delegate liaison throughout and led a ‘walking bus’ from the conference hotel to the venue each morning.
+Students from across the University including from the BA (Hons) Event Management degree provided delegate liaison throughout and led a ‘walking bus’ from the conference hotel to the venue each morning.
 This limited the use of cars in keeping with the sustainability agenda of the conference.

 Local bus providers were used to transport delegates to outdoor activities at local beaches & hiking trails, thus limiting the need for multiple cars/ taxis.